chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 1. Create a Backup of Chef Automate Standalone using the following command:

-    1. Run the below command to create the backup in the `/var/opt/chef-automate/backups` location unless you specify the location in the `config.toml` file.
+    1. Run the below command to create the backup in the `/var/opt/chef-automate/backups` location unless if you specify any other location in the `config.toml` file.

         ```bash
         chef-automate backup create